pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - Since external function calls happen at the ABI level, they can only handle fundamental data types.
 Any complex data you wish to pass between functions must include encoding / decoding logic. .caveat[Data passed through all external method calls is copied by value.]

 ]

-???
-:TODO: picture needed <!--picABI-->

-:TODO: work out what the caveats are